-How Business Casual Became a Thing
+Why American Workers Now Dress So Casually

 It was also not a coincidence that business casual arose from an industry that was in the 1980s dominated by men even more than it is now.
 The inherent tension between women’s appearances and a male-dominated workspace made casual dress for women loaded to begin with.
 Some scholars say that women wear heels to get men to respond to their requests for assistance or as a tool to compensate for their smaller physical stature.
 But do heels qualify as business casual?
 What about a sleeveless blouse?
 Walking shorts?
 “Sometimes” is a more confusing answer than “no.” By the early 2000s, journalists volunteered themselves to help women navigate these questions.
 Magazines, newspapers, and trade publications offered compare-and-contrast pictures, sidebars with helpful hints, and the always-useful lists of do’s and don’ts, including, “As a rule of thumb, if you can wear it to ‘The Club,’ you can’t wear it to work.”
 Many women still struggle with just how much of their body to expose in casual dress environments.
 A recent study found that 32 percent of supervisors named “too much skin” as one of their biggest problems with how their employees were dressing, right after “too casual,” at 47 percent.

 The slow-but-steady adoption of business casual through the 1990s and early 2000s demonstrates the piecemeal way that cultural change actually develops.
 West Coast employers adopted business casual more quickly than East Coast employers.
 Industries that required long hours at computers and those that did not value formality as part of their public image grew more casual more quickly.
 Salaried office staff in the auto industry, for example, warmed quickly to the idea.
-An industry publication noted in 1995 that “Business casual also has become a popular way for companies to reflect their changing workplace,” which as one engineer explained, emphasized “the best business practices as opposed to traditional practices.”
+An industry publication noted in 1995 that “business casual also has become a popular way for companies to reflect their changing workplace,” which as one engineer explained, emphasized “the best business practices as opposed to traditional practices.”

 For the most part, those who had more interaction with the public, or clients, went by one set of standards; those who worked behind the scenes had another.
 Bankers and lawyers naturally had a slower go.
 In 1998, a banking exec told The New York Times that even though dress-down days “are a hot item” and “it’s been brought up time and time again,” his bank was “high-profile” and required workers to wear business attire.
 In 2000, what was then Chase Manhattan Bank took its Park Avenue office business casual, but only last year did JPMorgan (which by then had merged with Chase) change its dress code.
 Corporate image and employees’ desires helped define who went casual and when.